-In the CEE survey, we find significant differences in the distribution across the five countries for the FDI Inward as well as for the FDI Outward sample due to underrepresentation of Czech and Polish firms and corresponding overrepresentation of Hungarian, Slovakian and Romanian firms (see Table 3).
+In the CEE survey, we find significant differences in the distribution across the five countries for the FDI Inward as well as for the FDI Outward sample due to underrepresentation of Romanian and Czech firms and corresponding overrepresentation of Hungarian, Slovakian and Polish firms (see Table 3).
 These differences result from the sample stratification, which aims to achieve a minimum size for each country sample.
-The FDI Inward and the FDI outward sample are both representative with respect to the sectoral distribution (NaceRev.2 as well as for the distinction between industries and services) and the company size measured by employment figures.
+The FDI Inward and the FDI outward sample are both representative with respect to the NaceRev.2 distribution as well as for the company size measured by employment figures.

-Except for the Rumanian sample, the regional distribution of each country's FDI Inward sample does not significantly differ from the underlying population.
-Furthermore, all other national FDI Inward samples do not show any significant differences from their corresponding populations.
-The national FDI Outward samples are predominantly representative for the corresponding populations.
+The Slovakian and the Hungarian sample do not significantly differ from the underlying population with regard to the regional distribution within the countries.
+Furthermore, all other national FDI Inward samples show significant differences from their corresponding populations.
+Except for the regional distribution, the national FDI Outward samples are predominantly representative for the corresponding populations.
 Only the Czech sample with a distinction between industries and services differs significantly from its population's distribution.